 So, who is eligible for the driving theory exam?

 You are free to apply for the UK theory driving exam as soon as you reach 17.
 However, sixteen-year-olds can also take this test if they apply for the enhanced rate of the mobility component of the Independent Personal Payment.

 What documents do you need for the theory driving exam?

-So, how do you prepare for the theory driving DVLA test?
+So, how do you prepare for the theory-driving DVLA test?

-It is important that you are adequately prepared before applying for your driving theory test, otherwise, there is a high chance you’ll fail this test and throw your hard-earned cash down the drain!
+It is important that you are adequately prepared before applying for your driving theory test.
+Otherwise, there is a high chance you’ll fail this test and throw your hard-earned cash down the drain!
 However, with proper planning and preparation, you can take a giant step toward passing this crucial exam.

 Practical tips on how to excel in your theory driving test:

 - Read widely: Just like any other type of exam, the UK DVLA driving theory test requires thorough research and extensive learning.
 When taking your real theory exam, you’ll only need to answer fifty questions selected from more than seven hundred possibilities, but you won’t be aware of what will be set until the day of the exam.
-Thankfully, there are lots of resources from both the DVSA’s official website and online that are full of practice questions, allowing you to boost your knowledge and confidence ahead of your real examination.
-Also, don’t forget to polish your hazard spotting side, as it also forms an important part of your driving test.
+Thankfully, there are lots of resources from the DVSA’s official website and online that are full of practice questions, allowing you to boost your knowledge and confidence ahead of your real examination.
+Also, don’t forget to polish your hazard spotting side, an important part of your driving test.

 - Take as many UK Highway Code mock theory tests as possible: We have already said that numerous books and websites provide mock tests that are strikingly similar to the actual driving theory exam.
 Doing these types of exams not only exposes you to a range of potential questions you’ll likely face in your real exam but also equips you with the necessary driving knowledge and skills you need to help you drive safely on the UK roads.